RECodeVault/DFS-and-BFS-Visualizer/README.md

 ﻿# DFS-and-BFS-Visualizer

-This program utilizes Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms to efficiently find the shortest route between a start point and an end point.
-This tool will allow you to create your own custom maze, and watch how the DFS and BFS algorithm finds its way through to the goal.
+This program utilizes many different graph algorithms to efficiently find the shortest route between a start point and an end point.
+This tool will allow you to create your own custom maze, and watch how the different algorithm finds its way through to the goal.

 ## How to Install: